Meet the DAC Members!

 Onjalé (Onji) Scott Price

-Even though her background is in engineering, Onji has always had a love for the oceans, environmental science and supporting underrepresented students in those (and other STEM) fields.
-Onji came to Woods Hole as PEP Coordinator in 2011 and loved being able to pursue all her passions at once, so she kept coming back every summer until 2015.
+Onji has always had a love for the oceans, environmental science and supporting underrepresented students in those (and other STEM) fields.
+Onji came to Woods Hole as PEP Coordinator in 2011 and loved being able to pursue all her passions at once, so she kept coming back every summer until she moved permanently in 2018.